SuperBench: A Super-Resolution Benchmark Dataset for Scientific Machine Learning: Experiments and Analysis

-\textbf{Degradation analysis.} \ By using the $\times8$ track as an illustrative case, we present the baseline performance across various degradation scenarios in Figure~\ref{fig:results}(b) and (c).
+\paragraph{Degradation analysis.} We showcase the model performance on different degradation schemes in Figure~\ref{fig:results_lres_noise}.
+By using SwinIR tested on the $\times8$ track as an illustrative case, we present the baseline performance across various degradation scenarios in Figure~\ref{fig:results_lres_noise}(a).
 It is clear that scenario (ii), which considers both uniform down-sampling and noise, poses greater challenges, compared to scenario (i) of bicubic down-sampling.
 The level of difficulty in SR progressively intensifies with increasing noise.
-For cosmology data, we also showcase the baseline performance of scenario (iii), which directly uses LR simulation data as inputs.
-The LR simulation data lack the presence of fine-scale features and high-frequency information due to numerical errors, which poses a challenge for SR. Scenarios (ii) and (iii) are specifically designed to emulate the experimental and simulation conditions, respectively.
+Moreover, Figure~\ref{fig:results_lres_noise}(b-d) present the baseline performance on fluid and cosmology datasets considering scenario (iii), which directly uses LR simulation data as inputs.
+The LR simulation data lack the presence of fine-scale features and high-frequency information due to numerical errors, which poses a challenge for SR. All baseline models show inferior performance compared with those from scenarios (i) and (ii).
+Note that the FNO model demonstrates unstable performance when using LR simulation data as inputs.
+While it achieves excellent results on cosmology data, its performance on NSKT datasets is unsatisfactory.
+This instability is attributed to the selection of Fourier modes in FNO, making it struggle to capture high-frequency information effectively.
+Scenarios (ii) and (iii) are specifically designed to emulate the experimental and simulation conditions, respectively.
 Despite the inherent difficulties, it is crucial to explore novel SR methods to advance their applicability to real-world scenarios.